 The Extended Project Qualification involves some teaching of the necessary skills.
-This is made up of a fortnightly timetabled lecture on key skills as well as the student's independent work with individual supervision and guidance from a supervisor.
+This is made up of two single lessons a fortnight and six further lectures over the year, covering the key skills needed as well as the student's independent work with individual supervision and guidance from a supervisor.
 The taught elements include: